Did you know that more than 13% of all fraud cases reported happened in nonprofits? Many of these frauds occur in the reimbursement process.

 Projects are central to a nonprofit’s functioning.
 Most often, they also vary depending on geographical locations.
 Each project has its own set of unique challenges and associated expenses.
 While most expenses are covered under organization-wide policies, project-specific policies do play a critical role in some cases.
 When need be, expense management software can be configured to run policy checks on specific project expenses, as well.
 In such cases, project-specific policies take precedence over all other expense policies.

-To combat these challenges, many nonprofits are now migrating to cloud-based expense management software.
-With an increase in fraud, donors except for better visibility and accountability for expenses.
+To combat these challenges, many nonprofits are now migrating to cloud-based expense management softwares.
+With an increase in fraud, donors expect better visibility and accountability for expenses.
 With better controls, increased visibility, and spotless audit trails, an automated expense management software, is the way to go forward.

-Are you a nonprofit looking to streamline and automate your expense management?
 Fyle is an expense management software which uses AI for data extraction, policy checks, and approvals.
 We provide discounts of 15% and up, for nonprofits.
-Join us for a demo and discover how Fyle can benefit your organization.
-More the self-explorer type?
-Then, here’s your free trial to get started with!
+Join us for a demo and discover how Fyle can benefit your organization!